Faculty of Party Wall Surveyors - Why I resigned my membership ‘FFPWS - grade’ and am no longer a member FPWS.

 Is the Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose? (link to further comments)

 A complaint was made against me by the adjoining owner’s surveyor, not either of the owners!
-It is unfortunate that the FPWS Disciplinary Panel headed up by Mr Stuart Frame, of Staple Inn Chambers, a barrister specialising in party wall matters upheld this complaint against me which was raised by Mr David Turner MRICS C.Build E FCABE FFPWS ACIArb, Chartered Building Surveyor, RICS Accredited Expert Witness and Party Wall Consultant of 7 Spooners Dr., Park Street, St. Albans, Hertfordshire, AL22HX.
+It is unfortunate that the FPWS Disciplinary Panel headed up by Mr Stuart Frame, formerly of Staple Inn Chambers, a barrister specialising in party wall matters upheld this complaint against me which was raised by Mr David Turner MRICS C.Build E FCABE FFPWS ACIArb, Chartered Building Surveyor, RICS Accredited Expert Witness and Party Wall Consultant of 7 Spooners Dr., Park Street, St. Albans, Hertfordshire, AL22HX.
 This was despite the fact that it was contrary to a recent decision by HHJ Bailey in which Stuart Frame - who heads up the Professional Standards of the FPWS, was counsel for the claimants.

-I have apologised on this website to Mr Stuart Frame for associating him with the Panel’s decision, he found such association both derogatory and false.
+I have apologised on this website to Mr Stuart Frame for associating him with the (his?)
+Panel’s decision, he found such association both derogatory and false.
 It actually stated that ‘he must have agreed with their decision’ and Mr Frame claimed this to be derogatory and false!
 Bearing in mind that Mr Stuart Frame is in charge of the Disciplinary Panel and yet he neither agrees nor disagrees with their decision, which I find rather odd as it is his department and he has washed his hands of the matter.
 Well, who would want to be associated with it?
 Does Mr Frame have any respect for the Disciplinary Panel?
 What does that say about Mr Stuart Frame head of Professional Standards?

 Guilty of nearly doing something - You will find an outline of what happened on this link.